Brimmond Hill: Mini-Cairngorm Munro Ride

 Climb efficiently while seated on the path.
 When the gradient really kicks up, stand-up, swing your hips forward to the handlebars, hold your back straight and weight firmly over your feet.
 Your weight over the centre of the bike keeps the traction through the rear tyre, and a dead-lift movement against your handlebars lets you get the power down.
 Keep a straight back and a stable body core.

 At the main road, take a right on to the cycle path, and right again after a few yards on to narrow lane.
 Follow this and go straight across the main road, Langstracht, and continue on northwards.
 Langstracht, and near by Maastricht, were named by the Provost of Aberdeen in 1710.
 He engaged in the prolific trade between Northern Europe and Northeast Scotland, particularly Holland.
 He died in Amsterdam.
-We are back in cattle country here with a herringbone of dykes, similar to those in the Countesswells Post from last week.
+We are back in cattle country here with a herringbone of dykes, similar to those in the Countesswells Post.
 At the T-junction turn left and follow the rough track to the west.
 You get the first view of the objective, Brimmond Hill (265m), to the north.

 Follow the path around the field boundary and into Kingswells, eventually heading down Kingswells Drive.
 There are a few blind junctions through this section so watch your pace.
 Cross the main road and climb past Fairley House, practising climbing technique again.
 Head over the AWPR (the alternative leaves the route here), until you reach the woodland, at a tight lefthand bend on the farm track.
 Follow the path into the woods at the apex of the bend, then immediately left on an indistinct path through the woods.
 There are two options here.
 If you like a rooty challenge continue, straight on, on the wooded trail.
 If not turn right on the double track downhill to the edge of the woods.